mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 it as the current session.
 The shorthand for this feature is **/.**.

 It is also possible to `/grep [regex]` for a session.
-This will fork the selected session to tail and resume from it.
+This will fork the selected session and resume it.

 If "`/copy` _current_" is run, a selector is shown to choose and copy a session to the tail of the current history file, and resume it.